Medicare Wellness Visit or Physical Exam?

 Costs: Medicare generally covers the costs of recommended preventive services when you meet the requirements, which you can find on Medicare.gov.

-Also, before you have any screenings or lab tests that are not part of the annual Medicare wellness visit, check to see if they are covered at the Medicare.gov website.
+Also, before you have any screenings or lab tests that are not part of the Medicare Annual Wellness Visit, check to see if they are covered by going to the Medicare.gov website.
 If they are not, you may have to pay for them.
 You may also check with your Medicare broker or agent for more information.

 “Be assured that when you come in as a Medicare patient for an office visit regarding your established medical conditions, or if you are having medically concerning symptoms, we can order most any tests we feel are needed to diagnose and treat your conditions,” says Dr. Cutter.